 What is UBIT doing to make sure every student has fast, reliable Wi-Fi access?

 Reliable Wi-Fi coverage is essential to UB, and demand is growing rapidly.
 Working with the campus community, UB has built a better Wi-Fi network across all three campuses with upgrades ending in Fall 2017.
-This three-year expansion was called Wi-Fi Boost.
-With this major investment in Wi-Fi infrastructure UB has doubld the number of access points and installed infrastructure to the latest, fastest standard.
-Visit www.buffalo.edu/ubit/boost for more information.
+This three-year expansion had doubled the number of access points and installed infrastructure to the latest, fastest standard.
+Since then outdoor Wi-Fi has been expanded to include the Furnas, Greiner and Parker Hall parking lots as well outside the northwestern side of Capen Hall, the north side of Talbert Hall and the southwest side of Ketter Hall.

 When can I use my UB email account?

 Why aren’t there more computers for students on campus?

 The way people interact with computers is changing.
-We know from the Fall 2019 UBIT Student Experience Survey that over 90% of students own laptop computers, and over 95% own smartphones.
+We know from the Fall 2020 UBIT Student Experience Survey that over 90% of students own laptop computers, and over 95% own smartphones.
 Although UB offers over 3,000 workstations for students in over 225 sites on campus, there never seems to be enough.
 To support the shift towards mobile device usage, we have increased the number of convenient power outlets on campus and are expanding Wi-Fi coverage over the next few years.
 UBIT also makes your mobile devices more powerful by offering remote print access (UB Print Anywhere) to public computing sites and providing professional software through My Virtual Public Site.
-Files can be easily stored and accessed from any device using UBbox, which offers unlimited secure cloud storage.
+Files can be easily stored and accessed from any device using UBbox and OneDrive, both of which offer secure cloud storage.

 What is UB doing to provide student services 24/7?